gabosterwall/gabosterwall/README.md

 # 💫 About Me:
 Hi there! 👋 I'm a recent graduate with a Bachelor of Science in Computer Science (System Development - Information Systems).
-I'm deeply passionate about coding and love diving into the intricacies of backend and fullstack development.
+I'm deeply passionate about coding, especially backend and fullstack development.
 My journey in the world of programming started with a curiosity to understand how things work behind the scenes, and it has evolved into a rewarding journey of problem-solving and building robust solutions.

 ## 🌐 Socials: